RoboCupAtHomeJP/Rule2023/rules/OPL/gpsr_en.md

 ## Restart

 Restarts are handled as follows, depending on the stage.
 If the robot has completed Step 1, the robot can continue the previous task after restarting.
 In this case, the robot may repeat command understanding and task execution, and once scored, no points will be deducted.
+However, the score earned right after the restart is reduced to half as a penalty.

 - While understanding the $n(\le 2)$th command,
   - Resume the next command as the $n$th command.